robbert-vdh/yabridge/README.md

 # yabridge

 Yet Another way to use Windows VST2 plugins in Linux VST hosts.
+The main motivation behind this project was to create a VST bridge that is easy to debug while providing the best possible plugin compatibility by being as transparent as possible.

 ## TODOs